 As to any overt attempts to cut off funds for sanctuary-related reasons, because the condition that Trump’s executive order attempts to impose is compliance with § 1373, we now have to consider a second question: whether that provision itself is constitutional.

-Again, our inquiry must begin with recognition of the fact that § 1373 has nothing to do with compelling state cooperation in detaining individuals and is instead a provision about information control: it bars states and localities from prohibiting or restricting their employees from “sending to,” “receiving from,” “maintaining,” or “exchanging” with Immigration and Customs Enforcement (ICE) information about an individual’s citizenship or immigration status.
-We must determine whether this restriction amounts to the federal government “commandeering” state and local officials by compelling them to administer or enforce a federal regulatory program in violation of the Tenth Amendment.
+Again, our inquiry begins with recognition of the fact that § 1373 has nothing to do with compelling state cooperation in detaining individuals and is instead a provision about information control: it bars states and localities from prohibiting or restricting their employees from “sending to,” “receiving from,” “maintaining,” or “exchanging” with Immigration and Customs Enforcement (ICE) information about an individual’s citizenship or immigration status.
+The question is whether this restriction amounts to the federal government “commandeering” state and local officials by compelling them to administer or enforce a federal regulatory program in violation of the Tenth Amendment.
 Commandeering infringes on state sovereignty in a number of ways, allowing the federal government to shift not only the financial burdens of its policies to the states but also the political accountability.

 In only two cases has the Supreme Court ever declared the federal government in violation of anti-commandeering principles.
 The leading case is Printz v.
 U.S., which struck down the provisions of the Brady Handgun Violence Prevention Act that required state and local law enforcement to conduct firearm purchaser background checks.
 Reiterating the Court’s conclusion in its earlier landmark case, New York v.
 United States, where it rejected Congress’s attempt to force the states to choose between conforming to federal radioactive waste regulations or take title to the waste, Justice Scalia stated: "The Federal Government may not compel the States to enact or administer a federal regulatory program."